 Gold Open Access publishing: authors publish their works in an open access journal to make their articles openly accessible via the journal or publisher's website.
 Examples of Gold OA include PLOS (Public Library of Science) and BioMed Central.
-An open access journal may or may not charge publishing fee or article processing fee.
+An open access journal may or may not charge publishing fee or article processing fee (APC).
 See the Directory of Open Access Journals (DOAJ) to locate open access journals.
 More than two-thirds of journals listed in the DOAJ do not charge a fee.

 Green Open Access publishing refers to the practice of self-archiving published or pre-publication works for free public use.
 Authors provide public access to preprints or post-prints (with publisher permission) of their articles by depositing them in an institutional repository or a subject repository such as arXiv.
 Use Directory of Open Access Repositories (OpenDOAR) to identify open access repositories.

 Hybrid Open Access publishing (sometimes called Paid Open Access): An option now offered by many traditional publishers where an author can pay a publication fee (or processing fee) to make their article openly accessible in the journal.
+As part of our consortia benefit, our affiliated authors are eligible for a 40% discount on APCs when they publish open access with SAGE journals.
+For more details, please contact Qinqin at the Library.

 On February 27, 2015, the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Social Sciences and Humanities Research Council of Canada (SSHRC) announced a new Tri-Agency Open Access Policy on Publications, which requires federal funded peer-reviewed research to be freely accessible within 12 months of publication.